microsoft/CLRInstrumentationEngine/docs/getting_started.md

 When a managed process starts execution, it must first load the CLR.
 Once the CLR is initialized, it then checks environment variables to see if a Profiler should be loaded.

 #### Required Dlls
-The two dlls that are required for Instrumentation Engine to function include the Engine itself and an ExtensionsHost.
-We recommend leveraging the built-in ExtensionsHost.
+The Instrumentation Engine supports both x86 and x64 configurations.

 * MicrosoftInstrumentationEngine_x86.dll
 * MicrosoftInstrumentationEngine_x64.dll
-* Microsoft.InstrumentationEngine.ExtensionsHost_x86.dll
-* Microsoft.InstrumentationEngine.ExtensionsHost_x64.dll

-See [Environment Variables](environment_variables.md) for more details on configuration.
+See [Environment Variables](environment_variables.md) for more details on configuring your environment.

 Make sure to include this environment variable if you are testing unsigned debug builds of your Instrumentation Method.